 Welcome to Pennsylvania Environmental Council's Mini Grant Programs

-The Pennsylvania Environmental Council (PEC) currently administers seven mini grant programs.
+The Pennsylvania Environmental Council (PEC) and our supporting organization the Pennsylvania Organization for Watersheds and Rivers (POWR) currently administer eight mini grant programs.
 Each program is unique with specific goals and objectives but all focus on one or more of the following areas of interest: land and water trails; outdoor recreation; resource protection and conservation; and community engagement.

 Scroll to the bottom of this screen to view programs that are currently accepting applications and to apply.